A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Archimedean models: coherent lower and upper previsions

 \section{Archimedean models: coherent lower and upper previsions}

-Coherent {\SDMs}~\(\desirset\) are our most general models for describing Your uncertainty about the system state~\(\uket\).
-They are, indeed, very general and can be quite complex.
-Their complexity can be reduced somewhat by limiting ourselves to the special case of so-called \emph{Archimedean} models, where the preference ordering is essentially reduced to comparing real numbers.
+Coherent {\SDMs}~\(\desirset\), our most general models for describing Your uncertainty about the system state~\(\uket\), are indeed very general and can be quite complex.
+Their complexity can be reduced somewhat by limiting ourselves to the special case of so-called \emph{Archimedean} models, where the associated preference ordering is essentially reduced to comparing real numbers.
 This simplification is achieved by looking at \emph{coherent lower} and \emph{upper previsions}, which are studied in the imprecise probabilities literature; see for instance, Refs.~\cite{walley1991,augustin2013:itip,troffaes2013:lp,walley2000,cooman2021:archimedean:choice}.
 Doing so will take us closer to the language of probabilities, but we'll warn in Section~\labelcref{sec:a:warning} against too naive an enthusiasm in making such interpretational jumps.

-Here and in \cref{sec:coherent:previsions}, we'll discuss how coherent (lower and upper) previsions can be derived from coherent sets of desirable measurements, what their properties are, and how they can be seen to provide a connection with the existing probabilistic models for quantum mechanics, such as Born's rule and the use of density matrices.
+We're now going to discuss how such coherent lower (and upper) previsions can be derived from coherent sets of desirable measurements, and what their properties are.
+In \cref{sec:coherent:previsions}, we'll then turn to the special case of so-called \emph{coherent previsions}, which are coherent lower and upper previsions that coincide, and show how they provide a connection with density operators, the existing models for uncertainty about a quantum state.
+An overview of the relationship between the various types of models introduced and described in this paper is given in \cref{fig:models} near the end of that section.